Jump to section

 Before setting goals, you need to know what a goal is.

 A goal is something you want to achieve.
-It’s a desired result that you, or a group of people, plan and commit to achieving.
+It’s the desired result that you, or a group of people, plan and commit to achieving.

 Goals are often long-term.
 They relate to people’s life and career plans or the long-term goals of a company or organization.